sulemanali284/World-Happiness-Report/README.md

 # World Happiness Report
-Survey across different countries on state of global happiness.
+The World Happiness Report is a survey across different countries on the state of global happiness.
-Evaluating a country's overall happiness in correlation to several relevant factors.

-Each Country was given a ladder score, value given based on the national average response on state of well-being or happiness.
+Each Country is given a ladder score, a value given based on the national average response on state of well-being or happiness.
-Several Factors were taken into consideration:
+This score was evaluated by taking several relevant factors into consideration.

+### Relevant factors:
 Logged GDP per capita
 Social support
 Healthy life expectancy
 Freedom to make life choices
 Generosity
 Perceptions of corruption

 ## Jupyter Notebook
+Using Python we normalized and cleaned the data, as well as exploring data statistics.
+Matplotib and Seaborn were used to demonstrate the correlation between overall happiness score and relevant factors.